karthick12195/youtube_recipes_llm/README.md

    ```

 5. Obtain a Google API Key:
    - To use the PALM Google model for text conversion, you will need to obtain an API key from Google.
-You can do this by following Google's API key creation process.
+You can request the api key from (here)[https://makersuite.google.com/waitlist]

 6. Store the API key in a `config.py` file located inside the `notebooks` folder.
 The file should look like this:
    ```python